 CM Panel technical documentation Buy

-This article explain how se the brightness level of the LCD backlight
+This article explain how set the brightness level of the LCD backlight

-The GPIO line used to control the LCD backlight brigthness is the GPIO 22
+GPIO 22 is used to control the LCD backlight brigthness

 sudo apt update